Mark P. Robinson‚ Jr.

 In June of 2013, Mr. Robinson received the Philip Burton Lifetime Legal Achievement Award from Consumer Watchdog, a national non-profit organization which advocates for taxpayer and consumer interests.
 In 2011, he was inducted by the California Bar Association Litigation Section into their Trial Lawyer Hall of Fame.
 In 2010, as well as in 1999, Mr. Robinson received the California Attorney of the Year (CLAY) Award, presented annually by California Lawyer magazine to attorneys whose achievements have made a profound impact on the law.
 In 2008, he was named California ABOTA Trial Lawyer of the Year for California, and was also honored by the Anti-Defamation League (Orange County/Long Beach) with the Marcus Kaufman Jurisprudence Award.
 In 2007, he received the Champion of Justice Award from the Civil Justice Program in Southern California, and in 2006, he was named “Mass Tort Trial Lawyer of the Year” by the Orange County Trial Lawyers Association.
 Mr. Robinson is also a Founding Member of the Orange County Bar Foundation, a non-profit charitable organization that offers programs and services aimed at helping youth, their families and the community.

-Mr. Robinson has for many years been listed in The Best Lawyers in America®, a peer-reviewed survey listing outstanding attorneys throughout the United States, and has been consistently named as one of the Top 100 Lawyers in the State of California.
+For many years, Mr. Robinson has been listed in The Best Lawyers in America®, a peer-reviewed survey listing outstanding attorneys throughout the United States, and has been consistently named as one of the Top 100 Lawyers in the State of California.
 He has also been named by the attorney rating service Super Lawyers to their 2014 Top 50 Orange County and Top 100 Southern California lists.
 In 2001, California Law Business named Mr. Robinson one of the top ten “Most Influential Lawyers in California.”
-He was elected to serve in 1999 as President of the Consumer Attorneys of California (CAOC), formerly the California Trial Lawyers Association.
+In 1999, he was elected to serve as President of the Consumer Attorneys of California (CAOC), formerly the California Trial Lawyers Association.
 In 1996 and 1978, Mr. Robinson was honored as “Personal Injury Trial Lawyer of the Year” by the Orange County Trial Lawyers Association.
 He has served as a Board Member of the Association of Trial Lawyers of America (ATLA) [now the American Association for Justice (AAJ)], the Association of Business Trial Lawyers Orange County Chapter, and the International Society of Barristers.
 He is one of the five founders of the Attorney Information Exchange Group (AIEG).
-He is a past President of the Orange County Trial Lawyers Association, and, in 2001, served as President of the Orange County Bar Association Charitable Fund.
+He is a past President of the Orange County Trial Lawyers Association, and in 2001, served as President of the Orange County Bar Association Charitable Fund.
 He has also served as Lawyer Representative to the 9th Circuit Judicial Conference (1999-2002).

 In mass tort complex litigation, Mr. Robinson has extensive litigation and leadership experience.
-Those leadership roles include the following fifteen (15) federal multidistrict litigations:
+His leadership roles include the following fifteen (15) federal multidistrict litigations:

 - Plaintiffs’ Co-Lead Counsel & Plaintiffs’ Executive Committee – In re Zoloft (Sertraline Hydrochloride) Products Liability Litigation, MDL No. 2342 12-MD-2342